ASUS-AICS/LibMultiLabel/README.md

-# LibMultiLabel — a Library for Multi-class and Multi-label Text Classification
+# LibMultiLabel — a Library for Multi-class and Multi-label Classification

 LibMultiLabel is a library for binary, multi-class, and multi-label classification.
 It has the following functionalities